Too Late (The Weeknd song): Critical reception

-"Too Late" was met with widespread universal acclaim.
-According to the Billboard, the song was ranked the second best song from the After Hours album behind "Save Your Tears", stating: The throbbing electro-R&B beats bring Tesfaye’s apologetic musings to another level (“I let you down, I led you on,” he sings).
-The Halloween-esque chords and the song’s eventual and literal unplugging is an electric combination that gives way to the next energetic track, “Hardest to Love.”.
+"Too Late" received praise upon release, with Billboard ranking the song as the second best track from After Hours, calling its chords "halloween-esque" and saying that its electro-R&B beats "bring the Weeknd' apologetic musings to another level, as he sings the lines "I let you down/I led you on," and further referred to its abrupt end as a "literal unplugging," calling it an "electric" combination.

 Music video

-The official music video for "Too Late" was first teased by the Weeknd as being on its way (alongside those for "Escape from LA" and "Faith") through his Rolling Stone interview with Brittany Spanos on September 18, 2020.
-This was then later followed up on October 13, 2020, where he further hinted on its music video being on its way through several posts on his social media platforms.
-Tesfaye then officially announced its release date through social media, a day prior to its release, on October 21, 2020.
-The visual was released on October 22, 2020, and was directed by Cliqua.
-It serves as the sequel to the music video of "In Your Eyes" and features heavily bandaged models Ashley Smith and Kenzie Harr finding the decapitated head of the Weeknd and transplanting onto the body of singer Ken XY in a gory and murderous manner.
+Through his Rolling Stone interview with Brittany Spanos on September 18, 2020, it was revealed that the Weeknd had treatments to make music videos for three After Hours songs, "Too Late", "Escape from LA", and "Faith".
+Later on October 13, he hinted on the music video for "Too Late" being on its way through several posts on his social media platforms.
+The Weeknd officially announced its release date of October 22, 2020 a day prior to its release.
+The visual was directed by Cliqua, and features models Ashley Smith and Kenzie Harr.
+It serves as the sequel to the music video of "In Your Eyes" and features Smith and Harr as heavily bandaged models finding the severed head of the Weeknd, and transplanting it onto the body of singer Ken XY in a gory and murderous manner.